johnproodian/readme-generator/README.md

 # Professional README Generator

-A command-line application that dynamically generates a professional README.md file from a user's input.
+A command-line application that dynamically generates a professional README.md file from a user's input

+## Instructions
+1. Clone the repo to your machine
+2. Run ```npm install``` from the root directory
+3.

 ## Built With
 * JavaScript